How to cook the perfect steak

 Carl Whitehead, head chef at our steakhouse in Birmingham's Mailbox, tells us how it's done...

 The secret is in the meat.
 Whatever your preferred cut, ensure it's a quality piece of beef.
-Here at Miller & Carter we use only the finest 28-day matured West Country steaks, currently rated the world's best by Cook Magazine.
+Here at Miller & Carter we use only the finest 28-day matured British steaks, carefully sourced from British farmers who care about their cattle.

 Let it breathe for about 20 minutes before cooking, allowing it to reach room temperature (crucial for tenderness).